CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/burner.md

   ub --> |burn for 3CRV| fd
 ```

-!!!success
+!!!success ""
     Efficiency within the intermediate conversions is the reason it is important to run the burn process in a specific order.
 For example, if you burn stETH prior to burning wstETH, you will have to burn stETH a second time!

-**There are multiple burner contracts, each of which handles a different category of fee coin.
-The following list also outlines the rough sequence in which burners should be executed:**
+**There are multiple burner contracts, each of which handles a different category of fee coin.**

 ## **Deployed Burner Contracts**